 - Use the bottom of a small measuring cup to press the crust firmly into your tart pan.

-- Use a standard 9" pie pan or a fluted tart pan (I used a tart pan this time around).
+- Use a standard 9" pie pan, a fluted tart pan, or a 9" springform pan.

 - Let it chill.
 You can serve immediately after assembling, but the filling will continue to firm up after chilling for a bit, so it's best to let it hang out in the refrigerator for at least an hour.